thanasisn/SDR_enhancement_LAP/article/article.md

 exceed the values reported for sites with more favourable conditions for the phenomenon [e.g., @Cordero2023].
-Some of the characteristics of CE and ECE events we analyzed have strong similarities with the results of @Vamvakas2020 for the city of Patras, south of Thessaloniki, albeit with differences in the magnitude of OIR.
+Some of the characteristics of CE and ECE events we analyzed have strong similarities with the results of @Vamvakas2020 for the city of Patras, south of Thessaloniki, albeit with differences in the magnitude of OI.

 An interpretation of the CE trends shows that the interaction of GHI with the clouds, through this 30-year period, is a dynamic phenomenon that needs further